-Imagine one night in the very distant future that your great great great great grandchildren and their families, suspended in their enviropods, are watching Antiques Roadshow (now in it's 143rd season) on videoport.
-Suddenly a piece of your art appears on a velvet pedestal surrounded by lights and cameras.
-The resident expert ogles and fondles and gushes and expounds on how important your art is as its owner beams with pride.
+Imagine one night in the distant future your great great great great grandchildren and their families suspended in their enviropods watching Antiques Roadshow on PBS (now in it's 143rd season) on videoport.
+Suddenly a piece of your art appears on a velvet pedestal surrounded by lights, cameras and a distinguished expert to tell us all about it.
+He ogles and fawns and gushes and expounds on how important your art is as its owner beams with pride.
 And the capper is the preposterous amount of money it's now worth!
-If you only could have made 1/100th that amount in your entire career, you would have been thrilled beyond belief.
+If you only could have made 1/10th that amount in your entire career, you would have been thrilled beyond belief.

-The most common shared trait among Antiques Roadshow standouts is the amount of effort that goes into producing them.
-When significant amounts of time, thought, skill, technique, care and energy are spent creating things beautiful and enduring, that's special.
+* The most common shared trait among Antiques Roadshow standouts is the amount of effort that goes into producing them.
+When significant amounts of time, thought, skill, vision, technical mastery and care are spent creating things beautiful and enduring, that's special.
 So above all, take your art seriously.
-Never compromise on quality, and only let it leave your studio once you're convinced that you've done the absolute best job you can.
+Never compromise on quality, and only let it leave your studio once you're convinced you've done the absolute best job possible.

-Condition is an essential consideration when assessing an object's value.
-The most sought after pieces are in the most immaculate condition.
+* An object's condition almost always comes into play when assessing value.
+The most sought after pieces are often in spectacular and immaculate original or near-original condition.
 For you, this means one thing-- make your art to last.
-Use whatever materials and techniques are necessary for it to look as fresh, vibrant and sturdy 100 years from now as it does the moment it leaves your studio.
-Be aware that collectors appreciate durable well-made art right now just as much as they will in the future.
+Use whatever materials and techniques are necessary for it to look as fresh, vibrant and indestructible 100 years from now as it does the instant it leaves your studio.
+Be aware that serious collectors appreciate durable well-made and built-to-last art today just as much as they will in the future.

-Watch how the experts handle valuable objects, what they pay attention to and how they comment.
-They go well beyond how things appear on the surface and carefully inspect them over and under, back and front, up and down, top and bottom, sideways and everywhere else.
-This means that your art should look as beautiful on the parts that viewers normally don't see as it does on the parts that they do-- on the backs, the sides, the tops and bottoms, and everywhere else.
+* When experts examine valuable objects they look at EVERYTHING, not just what the artists or makers want us to look at.
+They go deep-- well beyond surface appearances and inspect them over and under, back and front, up and down, edges and borders, top and bottom, sideways and everywhere else.
+This means your art should look as beautiful on the parts viewers normally don't see as it does on the parts that they do-- on the backs, sides, tops, bottoms, and everywhere else.
 Pay attention to every detail.
-For example, a painting that looks as well-made from the back as it does from the front is always more desirable than a comparable painting that's equally appealing from the front, but sloppy or slapdash on the back.
+For example, a painting that looks as well-made from the back as it does from the front is always more desirable than a similar painting that might be equally appealing from the front, but sloppy or slapdash on the back.

-Roadshow standouts are original.
-They're never copies or reproductions or re-dos or obvious interpretations of things that already exist.
-So be original; don't be afraid to experiment with what's never been done before or to go where no artist has gone just because you think it might not sell or that someone might not approve.
-Use art by other artists as sources of inspiration, not sources of imitation.
+* Originality counts.
+Antiques Roadshow finalists are hardly never copies or reproductions or re-dos or derivatives of other objects that came first.
+So be original; don't be afraid to experiment with what's never been done before or to go where no artist has yet gone just because you think you might fail or it might not sell or that someone somewhere might not approve.
+In other words, be bold and go for it!
+If you must, use art by other artists for inspiration, not imitation.

-Hand-in-hand with a good story goes good provenance, that is, the ownership history of an object.
+* Hand-in-hand with a good story goes good provenance, that is, the ownership history of an object.
 Good provenance contributes substantially to a work of art's significance and value from authenticity as well as historical standpoints.
-A well-documented ownership and exhibition history always enhances the value of an object over that of a comparable object with no documentation.
-Keep track of who buys your art, when and where it sells, how much it sells for, which pieces show at galleries, which pieces get exhibited at notable shows, which win awards, which get reviewed or critiqued, and so on.
+A well-documented ownership and exhibition history always enhances the value of an object over that of a comparable object without documentation.
+Whenever possible, keep track of who buys your art, when and where it sells, how much it sells for, which pieces show at galleries, which pieces get exhibited at notable shows, which win awards, which get reviewed or critiqued or blogged about, and so on.

+* Reflect on the future and consider your art's potential history now.
 Many Roadshow relics are historical.
-They offer insight into the times during which they were produced by capturing seminal moments of days gone by.
-Think about how people will look at your art in 100 years.
-What will make it historical?
-What will make it stand out?
-How will it reflect what's happening now?
-How does what's happening now, either within or without you, influence the art you create?
-The clearer you are on these issues and the better you chronicle them in relation to your art, the greater the chances of that art becoming documents of the times rather than footnotes.
+They offer insight into the times when they were made and often represent seminal moments of days gone by.
+Think about how people will look at or respond to your art decades from now.
+What might make it historical?
+What might make it stand out?
+How might it signify or represent the ways people live their lives today?
+How might it reflect or document or embody what's happening now?
+The clearer you are on these issues and the better you chronicle them in relation to your art, the greater the chances of that art becoming valued and not forgotten.

-Listen to collectors talk about why they cherish their antiques and collectibles, why they buy them, or why they keep them in their families for generations.
-Sure, some items were killer bargains at garage sales, but most share qualities of beauty, style, craftsmanship, uniqueness, endurance, fascination, and other details that make them stand out from all other objects.
-The greater the number of these characteristics that you incorporate into your art, the more keepers and the fewer throwaways you'll produce for people during the course of your illustrious career.
+* Whenever you get the chance, listen to how collectors talk about what they cherish the most, whether it's art, antiques, collectibles and any other treasured possessions.
+Find out why they buy them, why they keep them, why they get passed down in the family, sometimes for generations.
+Not only will you hear some rather fascinating stories, but you'll also hear about beauty, style, craftsmanship, uniqueness, endurance and other qualities and characteristics that make them stand out from all other objects.
+The more of these attributes you incorporate into your art, the more keepers and the fewer throwaways you will surely produce during the course of your illustrious career.

 Services for Artists and Collectors